 13.1 The provisions of Section 13.2 shall apply only to the extent necessary to satisfy Maryland state election law, or otherwise in order to further the aims of the MGP.

 13.2 For the purpose of Maryland election laws: (1) The Coordinating Council established by these Bylaws is deemed to be the “Central Committee,” or other State governing body required by state law.
 (2) These Bylaws are deemed the “Constitution and Bylaws” of the MGP.
 (3) The Coordinating Council shall designate one Co-Chair as the Chair of the MGP and/or as the Chair of the Committee of 25.

 13.3 For the purposes of conducting other business, the Coordinating Council is authorized to designate one Co-Chair as the “Chair and President,” may designate the other Co-Chair as “Vice-Chair and Vice President” of the MGP, and may designate the Recording Secretary as the “Secretary.”

-13.4 These designations shall in no way alter the powers or duties of these officers pursuant to these Interim Bylaws, nor shall they be construed as making one CoChair superior to the other.
+13.4 These designations shall in no way alter the powers or duties of these officers pursuant to these Bylaws, nor shall they be construed as making one Co-Chair superior to the other.

-14.4 Who May Propose Amendments: Amendments to these Interim Bylaws may be proposed by any member or any Local.
+14.1 Who May Propose Amendments: Amendments to these Bylaws may be proposed by any member or any Local.

-14.6 General Amendment Rule: Amendments may also be ratified by a 2/3 majority at any MGP Assembly, and take effect immediately upon adjournment at the Assembly at which they are adopted, unless the amendment specifically provides otherwise.
+14.2 General Amendment Rule: Amendments may be ratified by a 2/3 majority of voting members and take effect immediately upon adjournment at the Assembly at which they are adopted, unless the amendment specifically provides otherwise.